 recognizes an outstanding first book

 in the discipline of comparative literature; fields may include literary or cultural theory or history, or any other field of comparative literature.
-The 2015 Levin Prize will be awarded to a book published during the calendar years 2013 and 2014 as the author's first book-length publication, and will be awarded at the ACLA annual meeting in 2015 in Seattle.
+The 2017 Levin Prize will be awarded to a book published during the calendar years 2015 and 2016 as the author's first book-length publication, and will be awarded at the ACLA annual meeting in 2017 at Utrecht University in Utrecht, the Netherlands.
+The prize carries complimentary registration for the Annual Meeting, as well as hotel and airfare accommodations (not including food) to facilitate the recipient attending the 2017 ACLA Annual Meeting.

-Congratulations to the two winners of the 2014 Harry Levin Prize:
+Congratulations to the co-winners of the 2016 Harry Levin Prize:

 HOW TO NOMINATE A BOOK

-, please send a brief letter to that effect and a copy of the book to each member of the 2015 Harry Levin Prize Committee, including the ACLA Secretariat, Alexander Beecroft
+, please send a brief letter to that effect and a copy of the book to each member of the 2017 Harry Levin Prize Committee, including the ACLA Secretariat.
+PLEASE NOTE

-You may mail submissions to the 2015 Harry Levin Prize Committee at the following addresses:Alexander Beecroft,
+You may mail submissions to the 2017 Harry Levin Prize Committee

-Secretary-Treasurer, American Comparative Literature Association, University of South Carolina Department of Languages, Literatures, and Cultures, 1620 College Street, Rm.
-813A, Columbia SC 29208Statis Gourgouris
+, University of South Carolina Department of Languages, Literatures, and Cultures, 1620 College Street, Rm.
+813A, Columbia SC 29208Gaurav Desai

 .
 The ACLA encourages the submission of titles as early as possible, as the committee usually receives a large number of submissions at the end of the year, and can devote proportionately less time to them than to those that arrive early.